austin-joseph/RedditQuery/README.md

 ### Data Scraper

 Create [/runtime/redditquery/auth.json](/runtime/redditquery/auth.json.example) based on the information from [/runtime/redditquery/auth.json.example](/runtime/redditquery/auth.json.example) .
-This file dictates both the login information used by PRAW to create a secure connection to the Reddit servers. ( [Reddit OAuth2 Documentation](https://github.com/reddit-archive/reddit/wiki/OAuth2)), and the login formation for the MySQL database.
+This file dictates both the login information used by PRAW to create a secure connection to the Reddit servers. ( [Reddit OAuth2 Documentation](https://github.com/reddit-archive/reddit/wiki/OAuth2)), and the login information for the MySQL database.

 If you are on Ubuntu or a similar Linux distribution you can run [runtime/build.sh](/runtime/build.sh)  then [runtime/start.sh](/runtime/start.sh) to get the container up and running.
 Docker will download and configure the required files and images.

 ### Database

-Ensure that [/database/01_setup_auth.sql](/database/01_setup_auth.sql) contains the correct login information(only matters if you changed the defaults.)
+Ensure that [/database/01_setup_auth.sql](/database/01_setup_auth.sql) contains the correct login information(already configured if you're using the defaults)

 If you are on Ubuntu or a similar Linux distribution you can run [database/build.sh](/database/build.sh)  then [database/start.sh](/database/start.sh) to get the container up and running.
 Docker will download and configure the required files and images.

 ### Prerequisites

 ```
-Docker Version: 18.09.7, build 2d0083d
+Docker Version: 18.09.7, build 2d0083d(If running inside a docker container)
 ```
-If you wish to run the runtime outside of its Docker container
+OR
 ```
 Python Version: 3.7.4-buster (https://www.python.org/downloads/)
 Praw Version: 6.3.1 (pip install praw==6.3.1)
 MySQL-Connector-Python Version: 8.0.17(pip install mysql-connector-python==8.0.17)
 Pandas Version: 0.24.2 (pip install pandas==0.24.2)
 Schedule Version: 0.6.0 (pip install schedule==0.6.0)

+If youre running in a native python enviorment
 ```

 ### Technical Description